 Make Videos That Get Results

-YouTube can be an effective place to market your business—but remember that your video marketing efforts should be within the context of a broader marketing plan, including SEO, website, and more.
+YouTube can be an effective place to market your business—but remember that your video advertising efforts should be within the context of a broader marketing plan, including SEO, website, and more.
 In a vacuum, YouTube isn’t going to be a game-changer or a silver bullet.

 If you need help putting together that integrative marketing plan, or in producing effective YouTube videos, we encourage you to give us a call.
 The enCOMPASS team is here to consult in all aspects of online marketing, including video!